What We Do

-The fall 2019 submission period for seed grant proposals is closed.
-The next submission period will be spring 2020.
+The spring 2020 submission period for seed grant proposals is now closed.
+The next grant submission cycle will be in fall 2020.

 One of the biggest challenges in building new Engineering-in-Medicine collaborations is finding the right partners.
 A major role of the Center for Engineering in Medicine is helping faculty find those partners.
 If you have an idea and would like help finding a partner, please contact us at ENGINEERING-IN-MEDICINE@VIRGINIA.EDU and we will help you connect!